Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 However, if you don’t understand the concept, the details don’t matter.
 And usually, if you do understand the concept, the details don’t matter.

-You could think of base and paid up additions premium as the two opposite ends of a sliding scale.
-On one side, you could have a policy with all or mostly base premium.
-At the other end, you could have a policy with mostly paid up additions rider.
+You could think of base and paid-up additions premium as the two opposite ends of a sliding scale.
+On one side, you could have a life insurance policy with all or mostly base premium.
+At the other end, you could have a whole life insurance policy with mostly paid-up additions rider premium payments (10/90 Premium Split & Blended Term PUA Rider Risks, with Rodney Mogen).

-Policies can be designed with all base and no PUA rider, and on the other end of the spectrum, they can have up to 10% base and 90% PUA.
+Whole life insurance policies can be designed with all base and no paid-up Additions rider (PUA), and on the other end of the spectrum, they may have 10% base and 90% paid-up additions.
 And you’ll also see just about everything in between.

-There are differences between life insurance carriers and those carrier’s individual product lines, so this isn’t a one-size-fits-all conversation.
-We’ll talk about the policy design (the engine function), but more importantly, we’ll share the resulting performance (how it drives) right away and far out into the future.
+There are differences between whole life insurance carriers and those carrier’s individual product lines, so this isn’t a one-size-fits-all conversation.
+We’ll talk about whole life insurance policy design (the engine function), but more importantly, we’ll share the resulting performance (how it drives) right away and far out into the future.
 That’s because what it does for you is what actually matters.

-There are reasons one policy design may look better with a different viewpoint.
+There are reasons one whole life insurance policy design may look better with a different viewpoint.

 Where Does Whole Life Insurance Fit into the Cash Flow System?

-Specially designed whole life insurance for Privatized Banking is just one part of a bigger journey to time and money freedom.
-That’s why we’ve developed the 3-step Business Owner’s Cash Flow System as your roadmap to go from just surviving, to a life of significance, purpose, and financial freedom.
+Whole life insurance policies, with paid-up additions for Privatized Banking, is just one part of a bigger journey to time and money freedom.
+That’s why we’ve developed the 3-step Business Owner’s Cash Flow System as your roadmap to go from surviving to a life of significance, purpose, and financial freedom.

 The first stage is the foundation.
 You first keep more of the money you make by fixing money leaks, becoming more efficient and profitable.